eepsmedia/plugins/testimate/Programmer Guide.md

-(Also, because this is linear regression, the attribute on the LEFT, which we call `xAttData`, is teh one to be predicted, that is, `Y` in the regression.)
+(Also, because this is linear regression, the attribute on the LEFT, which we call `xAttData`, is the one to be predicted, that is, `Y` in the regression.)

+## Localization
+We use `POEditor` to help with localization.